russjfreeman/vanputer/README.md

 My experience is 30 years of writing software from 6502 and z80 assembler to my current favourite NodeJS, and so that's the tool I'll be using.

-I have zero experience with Raspberry Pi (and don't currently own one) and ero experience with Linux.
+I have zero experience with Raspberry Pi (and don't currently own one) and zero experience with Linux.
 But, I also have zero experience of turning an empty panel van into a home but I'm still doing that :-)

 ## What is it?
 Imagine a little computer running in your van, using your mobile internet when it can (and frugally, and configurably) to phone home to your OWN or a provider's server, where all your data is stored and potentially shared with friends and family (perhaps not GPS, that needs to lag a week or so).